jdmoorman/reddit-network-analysis/README.md

 Python scripts for Downloading and processing data provided by Jason Baumgartner at http://files.pushshift.io/reddit/

-Created for the purpose of analysing contagion-like properties of profanity on reddit
+Created for the purpose of analysing network structure of reddit